FluentLenium/FluentLenium/README.md

 ```java
 await().atMost(5, TimeUnit.SECONDS).until(".small").with("myAttribute").startsWith("myValue").with("a second attribute").equalTo("my@ndValue").isPresent();
 ```

+You can customize default configuration of `await()` by overriding `awaitConfiguration(FluentWait await)` and return a configured await object from default await object given as parameter.

 ## Alternative Syntax

 If you are more familiar with the [JQuery](http://jquery.com/) syntax, you can use the familiar `$` method: